 Smith Hill

 I did laundry on Saturday afternoons every couple of weeks and looked forward to it because things felt different while doing it, and afterwards too.
 It was a reset.
 It was empowering to complete a defined task from beginning to end in a single afternoon, unlike everything else that was filled with uncertainty and infinity.
-Laundry on Smith Hill, solo bike rides, occasional cocktails with friends, and grocery shopping at Star Market were the only distractions I needed.
-If it was a gray day, even drizzling, I enjoyed laundry day more because that’s the best time for inside looking out chores, especially at the laundromat.
+Laundry on Smith Hill, solo bike rides, rare weekend nights with friends, and grocery shopping at Star Market were the only distractions I needed.
+If it was a gray day, even drizzling, I enjoyed laundry day even more because that’s the best time for inside looking out chores, especially at the laundromat.

 I had a large backpack which could hold everything if I stuffed hard, with room in the top pocket for odds and ends including my Walkman.
-After packing, I rolled my bike through the foyer and heavy double doors with frosted glass, to the long front porch of the brick house my apartment was in.
+After packing, I rolled my bike through the foyer and heavy double doors with intricate frosted glass patterns, to the long front porch of the brick house my apartment was in.
 Then I cued the volume to the Special Beat Service disk.
 Once I put the Walkman in the top pocket of my backpack, I couldn’t access the controls while riding, so I selected the song Save It for Later, put it on a loop and left a gap in the pocket for the earbud cord.
 It was the perfect song for the ride to and through the Smith Hill neighborhood.
 There was a short steep downhill onto the flats across two streets, a boulevard park, the thin Providence River, then a long gradual uphill grind past the McKim, Mead & White designed State House from 1895.
-I spent hours with strangers who were doing their laundry too.
-I drew, watched pedestrians pass by, and eventually crossed the street to get hotdogs from Baba’s for lunch, or dinner.
-The neon, murals, chaotic signage, and typography were comforting and even better than the dogs.
-The Smith Hill neighborhood could have been in a different northeast town, in a different state during those hours.
-It’s difficult to describe a New England city neighborhood, but there’s a similarity, a common architecture of three story multi-family homes, and an urban feel that was new to me.

 Images :: Google Earth